martintrojer/martintrojer.github.com/_posts/2013-07-07-coreasync-and-blocking-io.md

 <script src="https://gist.github.com/martintrojer/5943467.js?file=blocking.clj"> </script>

-Here's we trying to fetch 90 code snippets (in parallel) using go blocks (and blocking IO).
+Here we're trying to fetch 90 code snippets (in parallel) using go blocks (and blocking IO).
 This took a long time, and that's because the go block threads are "hogged" by the long running IO operations.
 The situation can be improved by switching the go blocks to normal threads.

 <script src="https://gist.github.com/martintrojer/5943467.js?file=blocking-thread.clj"> </script>